gozingdown/Scrum-of-Scrum-Scheduler/README.md

 This is a scheduler to pick and remind people of Scrum of Scrums.

-It will send out an email and a SMS(you can opt-out this) to the person on duty.
+It will send out an email and a SMS(you can opt-out this) to the person on duty and and an email to everyone on the team.

 You can configure the number of weeks in rotation and add new users to it, it's complete fair game!

-Currently all configuration are hard-coded because I don't want to spend more time on it!
+Currently all configuration are hard-coded and code quality is bad because I don't want to spend more time on it!

 Read below for more important information: